 “I told Emily that I didn’t see any need to involve the police.
 She’s obviously very dear to you and your mother.”

 Celia: “That’s very magnanimous of you, Dad.
 She’s been there for me a lot.
 Mom and I. And Lucy, too.
 We’d all be upset if something were to happen to her because she reacted poorly when startled.
 Shall I tell her she’s forgiven, then?
 No hard feelings?”

 GM: “Please do.
 I’d also appreciate if you could tell her that I apologize for startling her, and for any disruption today’s events might’ve caused to her studies.
-Med school is stressful enough and I’m sure she doesn’t need any more.”
+Med school is enough stress on its own and I’m sure she doesn’t need any more.”

 “Lucy said that she’s going to be a doctor soon.”